Beating the Odds

 The Healthcare Crisis in Pakistan

 HOPE seeks to remedy the healthcare crisis in Pakistan through its network of hospitals, maternal health clinics, basic health clinics, and mobile health clinics throughout Pakistan.
 We strive to provide healthcare in the form of treatments, preventive care, and emergency medicine.
-Currently we have four charitable hospitals, four Maternal and Child Health Centers, two Basic Health Units, and two Mobile Health Units.
+Currently we have four charitable hospitals, six Maternal and Child Health Centers, one Basic Health Units, and two Mobile Health Units.

 As of 2018, HOPE has established four charitable hospitals in Pakistan: one in Karachi, one in Thatta, one in Zia Colony, and one in Sujawal.
 Each hospital is complete with surgical facilities, a neonatal intensive care unit, and labor and delivery rooms.
 In 2017, over 552,000 patients were seen altogether at all four hospitals.
 Combined, over 10,500 surgeries were conducted and over 6,800 babies were delivered.

 HOPE is able to access 30 villages on the outskirts of Karachi via two mobile health units (MHU’s).
 Doctors travel from Karachi to staff the MHU’s on a rotational basis.
 In 2017, both MHU's provided over 70,000 patients total (mainly women and children) access to basic medical care and emergency services.